ohscar/rmalloc/doc/paper/jeff.rst

 Real-World Testing
 ~~~~~~~~~~~~~~~~~~~~
-Since the allocator does have the interface of standard allocators client code needs to be rewritten.
+Since the allocator does not have the interface of standard allocators client code needs to be rewritten.
 The two major
 problems with this is that it requires access to source code, and rewriting much of the source code.
 This is where
 Steve is useful.